Black Friday Code: DIGEST35

 So, how do you know if you have histamine intolerance?

-A positive response to a low histamine diet may be the most accurate way to find out [9].
+Feeling better on a low histamine diet may be the most accurate way to find out 8.

 At this point, you’re probably wondering why histamine levels build up in the first place.
 Let me share some of the theories on how histamine intolerance develops.